ovdixon/ovdixon/README.md

 ## About Me 🌱

-Passionate about designing and coding unique experiences.
-Here you'll find a collection of projects I've worked on, as I continuously explore new ideas and go down new rabbit holes.
+I'm Ollie, a designer and developer passionate about creating unique experiences.
+Here you'll find an eclectic collection of projects I've worked on...

 ## Education 🏫
 Ba.
 Design Computing @ USYD. <br>